 What’s Your Brand Promise?
 Recently Pizza Hut placed an advertisement to interview candidates for the position of social media manager.
 The catch was that the candidate had to sell themselves in an interview that lasted 140 seconds.
 That may not seem like a long time, but in the digital age of social media, short, concise […]

-Somehow this reminded me of a TV show I used to watch when I was a kid, Name that Tune.
-With a subtle hint, the game show host would ask two contestants to state in how few notes they needed to Name that Tune.
+Somehow this reminded me of a TV show I used to watch when I was a kid, Name That Tune.
+With a subtle hint, the game show host would ask two contestants to state how few notes they needed to Name that Tune.
 The dialogue went something like this:

 Contestant one would say, “I can name that tune in eleven notes.”

 Contestant two would say, “I could name that tune in ten notes.”

 This would go on until one of the contestants challenged the other to “Name that tune!”

 So, what’s the point?
 Somewhere between Name that Tune and the Pizza Hut search for a social media manager is a lesson.
 Short, concise and recognition are words that come to mind.

 Twitter gives us just 140 characters or less to communicate a message, forcing us to be direct and to the point.
 Can you create a vision or mission statement shorter than 140 characters?
 What about your brand promise or customer service commitment?